campudus/tableaux/README.md

 ### Setup

-At first you need to setup your database and create a new `conf.json` based on `conf-example.json`.
+At first you need to setup your database and create a new `conf.json` based on `./conf-example.json`.
 After that you can need to call `POST /system/reset` once to initialize system tables.
 If you wish you can fill in the demo data with `POST /system/resetDemo`.

 ### Update DB schema (optionally)

 If you upgrade from an older schema version you need to call `POST /system/update` before that.
 Schema will be upgraded automatically.

+## Auth

+There are three different auth modes:

+- 1. no auth (legacy)
+- 2. manual auth with bearer token validation (JWT)
+- 3. automatic keycloak auth discovery (JWT) - preferred

+Auth modes 2. and 3. of Tableaux are secured by a JWT based authentication.
+The JWT (signed with a private key) is verified by the public key of the auth service.
+In manual auth mode 2. the public key is configured in the conf file (see `./conf-example.json`), in automatic auth mode 3. the public key is discovered via the auth service also configured in the conf file (see `./conf-example-auto-discovery.json`)

+The auth mode 1. is a legacy mode for testing or for running the service behind a different auth service.
+In this mode the incoming request is not verified.
+The user (e.g. for history entries) must be set via cookie `userName`.
+Legacy mode is activated, if `auth` key in config is missing.

 ## Build & Test